Skip to content

 Quantity caps: Each trade row’s quantity stepper caps at the maximum number of that exact variant available in its source — for collections this is the count of identical note-less entries (same name, set, collector number, finish, condition); for decks it is the sum across mainboard/sideboard/etc. for that printing in that deck.
 When only one copy exists the stepper is hidden and a fixed quantity of 1 is displayed.

 The right column is for cards the other party is offering.
-By default it searches your site’s wanted lists.
-A “Search Scryfall” toggle switches to a direct Scryfall search.
+What it searches depends on whether the site has a live backend.

-The toolbar’s Update prices button refetches current prices from Scryfall for the cards currently loaded on the trade page (only — not your full collection).
-It batches requests through Scryfall’s /cards/collection endpoint (75 IDs per request) and updates each row’s price and finish in place.
+The toolbar’s Update prices button refetches current prices for the cards currently loaded on the trade page (only — not your full collection), and updates each row’s price and finish in place.
 A toast confirms how many cards were updated.
+On a static site it batches requests through Scryfall’s /cards/collection endpoint (75 IDs per request); on a site backed by a live API it goes through the backend’s batch price endpoint instead, which updates its shared card cache server-side.

 Hovering over a card thumbnail (in the trade list, autocomplete suggestions, or printing picker) shows an enlarged preview of the card art that follows the mouse cursor.